davidlifschitz/davidlifschitz/README.md

 ### Hi there 👋
 ### I'm currently an undergraduate working towards a Bachelor's of Science in Computer Science concentrating in Data Science at Yeshiva University.
 ### Proud of my roles as the current YCSC Vice President and President of the YU Artificial Intelligence and Machine Learning Club.
-### Currently completed work for Courses: Intro To Computer Science, Data Structures, Intro to Algorithms, Programming Languages.
+### Currently completed work for Courses: Intro To Computer Science, Data Structures, Intro to Algorithms, Programming Languages, Design and Analysis of Algorithms, Industrial Software Development.
 ### Currently working on projects for Courses: Comp Org and Assembly Language, Intro to Distribute Systems.
 ### Interned at Pypestream and MyPhoto.
 ### Completed studying Judaic studies in the Old City of Jerusalem at Yeshivat Orayta.